oerpli/MONitERO/README.md

 If you only want a blackball database, follow [this link](https://github.com/oerpli/MONitERO/blob/master/csv/tx_spent.md).

 ## WTF is a blackball?
 Monero transactions use other inputs to hide the real inputs spent in transactions.
-Over the years, [several](https://arxiv.org/abs/1704.04299) [researchers](https://www.researchgate.net/publication/319071434_A_Traceability_Analysis_of_Monero%27s_Blockchain) have found, that some transaction outputs are definitely spent and therefore can be removed from rings, reducing the anonymity set of the affected transaction.
+Over the years [several](https://arxiv.org/abs/1704.04299) [researchers](https://www.researchgate.net/publication/319071434_A_Traceability_Analysis_of_Monero%27s_Blockchain) have found that some transaction outputs are definitely spent and therefore can be removed from rings, reducing the anonymity set of the affected transaction.

 For this purpose the Monero community developed a tool which is distributed with [Monero as of v.0.12](https://github.com/monero-project/monero/releases/tag/v0.12.0.0).
 Using this tool, one could prevent the sampling of known spent transactions as mixins for newly created transaction.